Linear Log-Normal Attention with Unbiased Concentration: Introduction

 Recently, we have observed an increasing interest in training Transformer models with long sequences, especially when considering large language models \citep{scao2022bloom, zhang2022opt, chowdhery2022palm}.
 Various approaches address the quadratic memory issue in self-attention.
 One class of the methods is sparse-attention, which aims to perform only a subset of the attention computations while preserving the softmax function \citep{sparse_transformers_Child_2019, bigbird_Zaheer_2020}.
 Another approach is Linearized Attention (LA), which replaces the softmax with a product of two functions \citep{performer, linear_transformers2020Katharopoulos}.
 These methods reduce the computational and memory complexity of the attention mechanism while striving to maintain performance.
 One of LA's benefits is that it performs dense operations and does not require special HW or low-level implementation.
 However, despite their efficiency, LA methods often underperform compared to standard self-attention.
 Thus, understanding the reasons behind the superior performance of self-attention is crucial for designing an effective LA method.

-In this paper, we proposed a systematic way to develop an LA method with comparable performance to the Softmax Attention (SA).
-First, we defined a holistic model of the SA and proceeded to examine its characteristics.
-Our analysis of the SA model was carried out from three different perspectives, focusing on its statistical, informational, and algebraic properties.
-In particular, we characterized the probability distribution of the attention matrix and proved its log-normal nature.
-We studied the concentration behavior of the SA and analyzed it in terms of the entropy and spectral gap \citep{spectral_gap_Simon}.
-Based on the proposed model of the SA, we developed an LA method that emulates the distribution and concentration behavior of the SA, achieving comparable performance.
-Finally, we evaluated the effectiveness of our method on popular NLP benchmarks and compared it with other state-of-the-art methods.
-In summary, our contribution is as follows: \begin{itemize} \item We conducted an in-depth analysis of self-attention, characterizing its statistical, informational, and algebraic properties.
-Based on the entropy and the spectral gap metrics, we developed tools suitable for studying the concentration behavior of the attention and applied them to the SA.
+In this paper, we propose a systematic way to develop an LA method with comparable performance to the Softmax Attention (SA).
+First, we define a holistic model of the SA and examine its characteristics.
+Then, we analyze the SA from three different perspectives, focusing on its statistical, informational, and algebraic properties.
+In particular, we characterize the probability distribution of the attention matrix and prove its log-normal nature.
+Moreover, we study the concentration behavior of the SA by analyzing its entropy and the spectral gap \citep{spectral_gap_Simon}.
+Based on the proposed model, we develop an LA method that emulates the distribution and concentration behavior of the SA, achieving comparable performance.
+Finally, we evaluate the effectiveness of our method on popular NLP benchmarks and compare it with other state-of-the-art methods.
+In summary, our contribution is as follows: \begin{itemize} \item We conduct an in-depth analysis of self-attention, characterizing its statistical, informational, and algebraic properties.

+\item Develop tools suitable for studying the concentration ability of the attention based on the entropy and the spectral gap metrics.

-\item Using the developed model and proposed tools, we designed Linear Log-Normal Attention (LLN Attention) with comparable performance to SA while requiring linear memory and computational complexity in the sequence length. \end{itemize}
+\item Using the developed model and tools, we design Linear Log-Normal Attention (LLN Attention) with comparable performance to SA while requiring linear memory and computational complexity in the sequence length. \end{itemize}